Utilora

 When we talk about privacy, we're discussing more than hiding embarrassing searches or keeping secrets.
 Privacy protection is about maintaining autonomy over your digital identity and preserving your ability to think, communicate, and experiment without surveillance.

-Personal communications reveal intimate details about your relationships, health concerns, political views, and creative work.
+Communications reveal intimate details about your relationships, health concerns, political views, and creative work.
 Email providers that scan your messages to target advertising create permanent records of your thoughts that persist long after you've moved on.

 The Spectrum of Privacy Protection